Anushka9090/Health-Tracker/README.md

 │── script.js

 📸 Preview

-Simple and user-friendly interface to input health data and view BMI and daily health summary.
+A user-friendly interface to input health data and view BMI and daily summary.